apostrophecms/apostrophe-site-map/README.md

 ## Removing the `siteMapPriority` field globally

 You may wish to not include the `siteMapPriority` field on any pieces or pages.
-To do do add a `noPriority` option set to `true` when configuring `apostrophe-site-map` in your `app.js`:
+To do this, add a `noPriority` option set to `true` when configuring `apostrophe-site-map` in your `app.js`:

 ```javascript
   {